Cart (0)

 Wondering why Mozzarella and Cheddar appear in more than one column?
 This is because cheeses like Mozzarella and Cheddar can go through different levels of processing – hence they are available in the fresh/least processed form (which has low sodium) or in the moderately/highly processed form (with higher sodium).

 Did you know that there are local family-run farms and companies in India that are creating and selling artisanal cheese?
-Here’s a look at some unique cheese varieties that have their roots in India, but remember these cheeses are not suitable for babies under 1 year.
+Here’s a look at some unique cheese varieties that have their roots in India, but remember these cheeses are not suitable as a first cheese for baby under 1 year.

 Bandel Cheese: This Asian cheese has its roots in a Portuguese colony called Bandel in eastern India.
 Today it’s produced in some towns near Kolkata.